In this chapter:

 21.3.1.
 Global epidemiology

 Worldwide, the incidence rate of TB is slowly falling by about 1.5 percent per year, but TB remains a major global health problem.
 Much of the TB burden exists in 30 high-burden countries, spread mainly in poor, crowded and poorly ventilated settings.
+Between 2015 to 2000 the cumulative reduction in TB incidence per 100,000 population as 11 percent, just over half of the 2020 milestone for the End TB strategy.
 Globally, as of 2018, an estimated 1.7 billion people are infected with M. tuberculosis of which 5–15 percent will develop active TB during their lifetime.
 WHO estimates there were 10.4 million new TB cases in 2016 and TB remained the top cause of infectious disease mortality with 1.7 million deaths.
 Of those cases, an estimated 1.9 million cases were linked to undernourishment and 1 million to HIV, 0.8 million to smoking and 0.8 million to diabetes.
 There has been an increasing burden of multidrug-resistant TB (defined as resistance to at least isoniazid and rifampicin) with an estimated 600,000 new cases of multidrug-resistant TB in 2016.

 In low-burden countries, such as New Zealand, the peak age for TB is in older adults, reflecting their exposure to TB in the past when incidence was higher.
 In high-burden countries TB is most common in children and young adults.
 The risk of TB in people who emigrate from high-burden countries is proportionate to the incidence in their country of origin.